 Think stability then instability.
 Start your workout off with a core stabilizer, like a plank hold.
 “When you hold something like a plank, you get a really strong neural signal from the central nervous system to the core.
 Once everything is lit up, from there you’re just sort of pouring gas on the fire,” says NYC-based group fitness instructor Gregg Cook.

-Work from big to small.
 “First heat up the larger muscles of your core—the abdominals, shoulders, back, and supporting pelvic muscles—to warm up the body and prepare for the more acute toning of your biceps, triceps, and the four distinct layers of your abdominals,” says Christina Ilisije, Figure 4 Barre instructor at Pure New York City.